 This gem has been languishing on my bookshelf for years.
-Today I gave it the OPIR treatment.
+Today I gave Million Dollar Consulting the OPIR treatment.

-I am onto the 'In-View' step already and twenty pages on, I have swept over a lot of solid but standard best practise for selling consulting before being shaken a little by the notion of continually growing repute and reputation.
-Shaken because if you made this the purpose of marketing, you would do different things.
+Progressing quickly through the Overview OPIR step and on to the 'In-View' step, I have swept over a lot of solid but standard best practise for selling consulting before being shaken a little by the notion of continually growing repute and reputation.
+Shaken because if you made this the purpose of marketing, you might do different things.

 Grow by exploiting strength rather than trying to address weaknesses.
 This is as true for growing a business as it is for developing abilities.

 This book ranges far and wide, drawing on the more practical practices of top firms ranging across sales, marketing, management, and leadership.
 It is very accessible for the OPIR reader because of numerous emboldened messages, lists, and diagrams.

 Whether you are employed in a business to business sales role, managing a team of salespeople, working on your own, or building a profitable business, Alan Weiss explains many proven methods and techniques for selling consulting and maximising results that could be easily adapted to work in any business.

 Review by Clive Miller